Skip to content ↓

 Reading

-While reading our class book, the children will be building on their inference skills and justify their answer using information from the text.
+While reading our class book, the children will be developing our retrieving inference and prediction skills.
 Year 4 will continue to read independently every day and use Accelerated Reader to complete quizzes about the book.
+Please support us in ensuring your child is reading at home every day.

 Curriculum